Skip to main content

 Parameters

-ConfigurationRequired*Encryption options.
-A KAS endpoint must be specified unless autoconfigure is enabled.
+opts...TDFOptionEncryption options.
+At minimum, a KAS endpoint must be specified (e.g., sdk.WithKasInformation()).
 See Encrypt Options.

 Example